 Mr. Posner has represented clients in treaty-based investor-state arbitrations under the United States-Central America-Dominican Republic Free Trade Agreement, the United States-Oman Free Trade Agreement, and the Energy Charter Treaty; litigation on international trade and investment matters in U.S. courts; administrative proceedings before the Office of the United States Trade Representative (USTR) and other federal government agencies; and in connection with legislative advocacy.
 He has been appointed to rosters of arbitrators tasked with adjudicating disputes under the Korea – U.S. Free Trade Agreement and the United States-Central America-Dominican Republic Free Trade Agreement (DR-CAFTA).
 In 2012, he was selected from the DR-CAFTA roster to serve on a panel resolving a first-of-its-kind dispute between the United States and Guatemala involving labor provisions of the DR-CAFTA.

-He has been recognized by Legal 500 as a recommended lawyer for international arbitration and international trade, with the publication noting his “excellent credibility across a range of contentious and non-contentious international trade matters.”
+In 2017, Mr. Posner was recognized as a Leading Lawyer nationally in the area of International Trade: Trade Remedies and Trade Policy by Chambers USA, in which clients described him as “exceptionally smart and gifted” and “one of the most rigorous, detailed folks I know.”
+He has also been recognized by Legal 500 as a recommended lawyer for international arbitration and international trade, with the publication noting his “excellent credibility across a range of contentious and non-contentious international trade matters” and citing client commentary that he works to “understand the long-term and short-term ramifications of every business decision.”
 He has also been recognized by Best Lawyers in America for his work in international arbitration and international trade, and in 2012 and 2014 was named as one of Law360’s International Trade MVPs.
 Recent representative engagements include:

 - Representing MOL Hungarian Oil and Gas plc in two parallel arbitrations against the Republic of Croatia;